-After all, Windows licensing can seem a bit too technical or complex for casual PC users.
+After all, licensing can seem a bit too technical or complex for casual PC users.

 The three types of Windows licensing are Full Packaged Product (FPP) licensing, Original Equipment Manufacturer (OEM) licensing, and Volume licensing.

-Although people use these three licenses differently, purchasing any license puts the buyer into an agreement with Microsoft.
+Although people use these three licenses differently, purchasing any of these puts the buyer into an agreement with Microsoft.

 This agreement ensures that all their users adhere to all the terms and conditions associated with this software.

 These terms and conditions include how many devices you’re allowed to install the license on, all transfer rights over the software, and your eligibility to use it commercially.